-Transfers from other schemes include the following expenses: transfer payment from all schemes to the medical care system for early-stage elderly; transfer payments from all health insurance schemes to the medical care system for latter-stage elderly; transfer payments from all health insurance schemes to the Medical Care Service Program for Retired Employees in National Health Insurance; contributions to special schemes for persons employed on a daily-wage basis in Association-Kenpo Health Insurance and National Health Insurance; transfer payments from the National Pension to other schemes for the payment of universal Basic Pensions; transfer payments from all health insurance schemes to long-term care insurance, etc.
+Transfers from other schemes include the following expenses: transfer payment among the health insurance shemes for early-stage elderly; transfer payments from all health insurance schemes to the Medical Care System for the Elderly in the Latter Stage of Life; transfer payments from all health insurance schemes to the Medical Care Service Program for Retired Employees in National Health Insurance; contributions to special schemes for persons employed on a daily-wage basis in the Association-Kenpo Health Insurance and National Health Insurance; transfer payments from the National Pension to other schemes for the payment of universal Basic Pensions; transfer payments from all health insurance schemes to Long-term Care Insurance, etc.

-Transfers to other systems include the following expenses: transfer payments from the other health insurance schemes to special schemes for persons employed on a daily-wage basis, for retired employees, for the medical care system for the early-stage elderly, and for the medical care system for latter stage elderly; transfer payments from other pension schemes to the National Pension for universal basic pensions; transfer payments made by the National Pension to the other schemes for the universal basic pension; transfer payments from all health insurance schemes to long-term care insurance, etc.
+Transfers to other systems include the following expenses: transfer payments from the other health insurance schemes to special schemes for persons employed on a daily-wage basis, for retired employees, for the early-stage elderly, and for the Medical Care System for Latter Stage Elderly; transfer payments from other pension schemes to the National Pension for universal basic pensions; transfer payments made by the National Pension to the other schemes for the universal basic pension; transfer payments from all health insurance schemes to Long-term Care Insurance, etc.